my-telegram-bots/rewrite_bot/readme.md

     - inline keyboard mode
     - message mode

+# Privacy Policy
+- Bot do not collect any unwanted text / user information.
-> Notice: Bot must save your input to our database in order to enable hide function.
+- Bot must save you input to my database in order to enable hide function.
 # License
 MIT